 I am dedicated to being in service to others by weaving connections and empowering them to take on issues of personal growth.
 I am able to create heartfelt, safe and respectful spaces where people can face and unfold their own lives in an authentic way.
-My path is to build community, create possibilities, see the beauty in life, and to encourage others to trust their feelings.
+My path is to build community, create possibilities, see the beauty in life, and to encourage others to trust their feelings and life.

 I was born in Germany where I raised 3 children and lived until 2006.
 At that time I moved to Tamera, a peace research community in Portugal.
-I lived there for 3 years, and it was there that I had my first contact with Clinton Callahan; the originator of Possibility Management.
+I lived there for 3 years, and it was there that I had my first contact with Clinton Callahan, the originator of Possibility Management.

 I was drawn to Possibility Management because of its ability to empower people to transform their lives.
 I spent several years sharing these tools with sex offenders in prison because I found it the most effective way to help them to avoid re-offending and to build a healthy and fulfilling life.
 I recently left that work to focus on doing Possibility Management full time.
 I love this work and the insights it gives, but I consider the quality of connection and caring I have for people as important as any tools I use.